-The share of renewable energy carriers for heating and hot water is higher in Austria, France, Italy, and Slovenia and lower in Germany and Switzerland.
+In the Alpine region, the share of electricity generated from renewable sources is 40 percent, the European average is 29 percent (EUSALP Energy Survey, 2017).
+However, the shares are very unevenly distributed in the individual Alpine countries.
 The total share of electricity from renewable sources is high in Austria and lower in France, Germany, Italy, and Slovenia.
 The solar energy potential is differentiated; and there is some potential for hydropower across Alpine regions.